raggleton/cmspubstyle/README.md

 Check your PAS/PAPER/AN against the CMS PubComm guildelines.
 Aims to make language review less embarassing, since no one can remember several TWikis worth of somewhat arbitrary rules.

-I bear no responsiblity if this code misses errors - I was once told:
+I bear no responsiblity if this code misses errors

-> Have you really read the guidelines?
-Are there things in the guidelines we could make clearer?...
-> Even if I think you have the needed skills...
-> You are seemingly lacking the needed concentration...

 ## Install